sf-wdi-21/notes/week-03/day-01-bootstrap-orm/dawn-bootstrap/readme.md

 ##Mockups (in-class)

-We'll be coding up a few mockups using Bootstrap.
-Fork and clone [this repo](https://github.com/sf-wdi-21/bootstrap_mockups) to get started.
+Stop here for now, in class, we'll be coding up a few mockups using Bootstrap when you'll need to fork and clone [this repo](https://github.com/sf-wdi-21/bootstrap_mockups) to get started.

 <hr>
 <hr>